pipewrk/geekist.co/cm6x0zqc5000d09kz9s8scm0v.md

 1️⃣ Power through because the content is *just* interesting enough to override the mild irritation...
 2️⃣ Or - let’s be real - you nope out *immediately* because something *deeply* offends your brain’s sense of order.

-> f you’ve ever felt personally attacked by bad timing, congratulations!
+> If you’ve ever felt personally attacked by bad timing, congratulations!
 You’ve just experienced a **"geek breakdown"** - which totally means you’re exactly where you belong.
 >
 > Welcome to *this* blog.
 We get you.